 To auto safety advocates, it is extremely encouraging that the incoming National Highway Traffic Safety Administration chief is prioritizing traffic safety.
 More federal initiatives will go a long way in helping keeping Americans safer.
 Tens of thousands of preventable deaths in traffic accidents every year translate into several more thousands of lives that are permanently changed by the impact of the accident.
 If Cliff is confirmed, this will help the NTHSA make progress on the backlog of proposed safety regulations that are much needed to help address the continuing rise in traffic accidents and deaths.

 Life after being involved in a traffic accident can be traumatic.
 There are medical expenses to bear while the victim recuperates from his injuries.
 Victims may also lose income as a result of days missed from work during treatment.
 In the case of catastrophic injuries, car accident victims may also be looking at reduced earning capacity in the future if they are injured and unable to return to their previous job.

-If you or a loved one have suffered injuries in a car accident, talk to an Atlanta car accident lawyer at the Katz Law Firm, and determine your legal options to a claim for damages.
+If you or a loved one have suffered injuries in a car accident, talk to an Atlanta car accident lawyer at the Katz Personal Injury Lawyers, and determine your legal options to a claim for damages.
 You may qualify for compensation that includes your medical expenses, lost income, and other forms of economic as well as non- economic damages.